Is Starting a Nonprofit Right for You?

 - Grants.
 Nonprofit organizations are eligible for both public and private grants.
 Finding a qualified grant writer can make a big difference in how much capital you’re able to raise in this way.

 - Corporate Sponsorship.
 Another way to raise money for your organization is to find a corporate sponsor.
 This is essentially a company that agrees to fund your organization’s programs or events.
-The payoff for the sponsor is recognition of their association with your organization, while you earn a sold source of capital.
+The payoff for the sponsor is recognition of their association with your organization, while you earn a solid source of capital.
 Some consideration should be given to what corporations you would and would not like your organization to be associated with before seeking out sponsorships.

 - Cause-related marketing.
 Similar to corporate sponsorship, cause-related marketing is another mutually beneficial partnership between a business and a nonprofit.
 In cause marketing, rather than simply funding your organization, the business will link its products directly to your cause for the purpose of both bringing in a profit and gathering funds for your organization.
 Contributing a certain percentage of profits from the sale of a product is a common method of cause-related marketing.